A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Frame Structure and System Processes

-In the setting described in Sec.~\ref{secSysMod}, if, at the beginning of every slot, the queue lengths are all known to a central scheduler, then it suffices to simply schedule \emph{any} non-empty queue.
+Let $Q_j\stackrel{\Delta}{=}\lim_{t\rightarrow\infty}\frac{1}{t}\sum_{\tau=0}^{t-1}Q_j(\tau)$, let $W_j(k)$ denote the delay experienced by the $k^{th}$ packet in Queue $j$ and $W_j\stackrel{\Delta}{=}\lim_{L\rightarrow\infty}\frac{1}{L}\sum_{k=0}^{L-1}W_j(k)$.
+Under stability, $Q_j$ and $W_j$ are constant with probability one; we denote these constants also by $Q_j$ and $W_j$.
+Using Little's Theorem, $W_j=\frac{Q_j}{\lambda_j}$.
+The delay experienced by a packet randomly chosen from the arriving stream, therefore, is given by $W=\sum_{j=1}^N\left(\frac{\lambda_j}{\sum_{k=1}^N\lambda_k}\right)W_j=\frac{1}{{\sum_{k=1}^N\lambda_k}}\sum_{j=1}^NQ_j$.
+Our objective in the paper is to develop decentralized protocols that minimize $W.$ \\ \textbf{Centralized vs Distributed Scheduling.} In the setting described in Sec.~\ref{secSysMod}, if, at the beginning of every slot, the queue lengths are all known to a central scheduler, then (assuming zero queue-switching overheads) it suffices to simply schedule \emph{any} nonempty queue.
 The sum queue length process would then be stochastically equivalent to a discrete time, work conserving, single server queue, whose arrival process is the superposition of the $N$ arrival processes.
 The mean delay (equivalently, the mean queue length) would then be the smallest possible.
-We, however, wish to {avoid any explicit dissemination} of queue length information over the network, and aim to develop a scheduler that the nodes implement in a \emph{decentralized} fashion.
-In this section, we describe the information that we permit and, in Sec.~\ref{secMechanismsForDecentralizedScheduling}, describe the mechanisms that will enable us to develop a distributed scheduler.
+We, however, wish to {avoid any explicit dissemination} of queue length information over the network, and aim to develop a scheduler that the nodes implement in a \emph{decentralized} fashion. \\

-We will assume that certain common information, useful for scheduling, is available to all the nodes.
-The scheduler in each node will utilise only this common information, and hence can be implemented in a distributed manner at each of the nodes.
-As stated in Sec.~\ref{secSysMod}, the nodes can hear each other's transmissions.

-\emph{Queue length sensing: } The common information mentioned in the previous paragraph is disseminated by each node including its current queue length in the header whenever it transmits a packet.
-In such a case, all nodes have a record of each node's queue length until the last time it transmitted.
-While this assumption is necessary for the proofs in this section, our analysis culminates in the surprising conclusion that reducing mean delay \emph{does not} require explicit queue length exchange in this setting.
-We then leverage this result to construct our hybrid MAC protocols.